 In the Passing phase of the leg, we seem to pick ourselves up and are in the maximum balance, the supporting leg must be almost in the center under the body.
 The correct positioning of the leg in this phase allows us to avoid the feeling of an uneven walk and gives the necessary accuracy.

 Our feet take the most active part in walking and should be animated with maximum details because a foot can be very elastic in different conditions.
 The character rises on its toes, thus it needs to be bent here if you don’t do this, the foot will seem wooden and, in addition, it will go below the floor level.
 When animating the foot always take the floor into account.

 To make sure that your character looks cool, pay attention to these details:

 - Passing pose.
 It’s the pose in which the maximum of balance should be felt.
 The character can be tilted forward if we want to convey a certain mood, but stable at the same time, the supporting leg should be positioned under the body.

 - Contact pose.
 It’s the pose of falling, the character is tilted forward.

 - Up and down poses.
 In the up and down poses, in the highest and lowest points of the character’s movement, we observe movement along a sinusoid.
 This movement gives your character weight.

 - The movement of a body.
 The movement of a body can be compared to a chain reaction.
 All its parts are subsequently connected.
 There cannot be a situation when they move synchronically if you choose a natural approach.
 This can be only applicable to the animation of robots or technical objects.

-- Don’t forget details.
-Always remember about details that convey movement, like hair, tilt of the head, clothing items.
+- Don’t forget the details.
+Always remember details that convey movement, like hair, the tilt of the head, and clothing items.

 - Effective Services.
 Check the position of the character’s feet and arms.
 They should be well-animated.